protocolguild/documentation/docs/03-donate.md

 Projects that don't have a token yet can take the pledge by making a public commitment to donate 1% of a future token to the Protocol Guild.
 You can see an example of this [here](https://x.com/taikoxyz/status/1755609928167981330).

-Projects that already have a token can take the pledge by donating 1% of its supply to the donation addresses indicated above.
+Projects that already have a token can take the pledge by donating 1% of the supply to the donation addresses listed above.

-If you have questions about taking the pledge, please email pledge [at] protocolguild.org.
+If you have questions about taking the pledge, please [schedule a call](https://calendly.com/vecchiarelli-peter/30min) or send an email to pledge [at] protocolguild.org.